Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 How should the pills be stored?

-The pills should always be stored in a light-resistant container (like the container they come in).
+The pills should always be stored in a light-resistant container (like the container they originally came in) away from heat and excess moisture.

-No, Metformin in itself does not cause hair loss.
+No, metformin is not a known cause of hair loss.

-However, long-term use of Metformin can cause vitamin B deficiency, which in turn can prevent hair follicles from receiving oxygenated blood, leading to hair loss.
-Ask your doctor for a vitamin B test if you notice hair loss or thinning hair
+However, long-term use of metformin can cause vitamin B12 deficiency.
+This can in turn prevent hair follicles from receiving oxygenated blood, leading to hair loss.
+Ask your doctor for a vitamin B test if you notice hair loss or thinning hair.

-Yes.
-Studies have not shown any risk for mother and baby when taking Metformin.
+It may be safe to consider taking metformin if you are pregnant or plan to become pregnant.
 However, always talk to your doctor about the medications you take when you’re pregnant or trying to become pregnant.

 Does metformin cause cancer?

-In 2019, the FDA investigated whether some forms of metformin contain high levels of a chemical called N-nitrosodimethylamine (NDMA) which is potentially carcinogenic (cancer-causing).
+In 2019, the FDA investigated whether some forms of metformin contained high levels of a chemical called N-nitrosodimethylamine (NDMA), which is potentially carcinogenic (cancer-causing).

-In 2020, several companies have voluntarily recalled certain lots of the extended-release metformin based on the FDA’s recommendations.
-You can check to see if your metformin has been recalled here.
+In 2020 and 2021, several companies voluntarily recalled certain lots of extended-release metformin based on the FDA’s recommendations.
+You can check to see if your metformin was included in these recalls here.

-The American Diabetes Association has said that more doctors should be prescribing Metformin to their patients to treat prediabetes, especially for patients under the age of 60.
-This can hopefully help curb the type 2 diabetes epidemic in our country.
+The American Diabetes Association has said that more doctors should be prescribing metformin to their patients to treat prediabetes (a condition in which blood glucose levels are high, but not in the range for a diabetes diagnosis) as well, especially for people under the age of 60.

-Researchers are also studying if Metformin can help in the fight against cancer, heart disease, obesity, neurodegenerative conditions like Huntington’s Disease, vision issues, and even serve as an anti-aging supplement.
+Researchers are also studying if metformin can help in the fight against conditions including cancer, heart disease, obesity, neurodegenerative conditions (like Huntington’s disease and Parkinson’s disease), age-related macular degeneration (AMD), and even serve as an anti-aging supplement.

 Metformin and type 1 diabetes

-Metformin is not currently approved in the US or Europe for the treatment of type 1 diabetes.
+Metformin is not currently approved in the United States or Europe for the treatment of type 1 diabetes.

-However, many patients with type 1 take Metformin “off-label” (with their physician’s consent) to help manage blood sugars, lessen insulin resistance, and even lose weight.
+However, many people with type 1 diabetes take metformin “off-label” (in a way not approved by the FDA) to help manage blood sugar levels, lessen insulin resistance, and even lose weight.

-A 3-year study published in The Lancet found that participants with type 1 diabetes taking metformin lost weight compared to placebo.
+A 3-year study published in the journal The Lancet found that participants with type 1 diabetes taking metformin lost weight compared to placebo (inactive treatment).

-Be aware that taking Metformin while on insulin for type 1 diabetes management, however, can cause lower blood sugars and the need for less insulin, so be careful about hypoglycemia, especially overnight.
+Be aware that taking metformin while on insulin for type 1 diabetes can cause lower blood sugars and the need for less insulin.
+Therefore, it is important to be mindful of potential hypoglycemia, especially overnight.

 I would really like to know what the reading of blood sugar levels should be like.
 I was told 100 then I was told it should be below 200.
 What should it really be.